eclipse-rdf4j/rdf4j/site/content/documentation/programming/repository.md

 So far, we have shown individual operations on repositories: adding statements, removing them, etc. By default, each operation on a `RepositoryConnection` is immediately sent to the store and committed.

 The `RepositoryConnection` interface supports a full transactional mechanism that allows one to group modification operations together and treat them as a single update: before the transaction is committed, none of the operations in the transaction has taken effect, and after, they all take effect.
 If something goes wrong at any point during a transaction, it can be rolled back so that the state of the repository is the same as before the transaction started.

 Bundling update operations in a single transaction often also improves update performance compared to multiple smaller transactions.
+This may not be noticeable when adding a few thousand statements, but it can make a big difference when loading millions of statements into a repository.

 We can indicate that we want to begin a transaction by using the `RepositoryConnection.begin()` method.
 In the following example, we use a connection to bundle two file addition operations in a single transaction: